-- Check to make sure the battery is charged, water level is OK and vent caps are in place.
-Don't use an open flame to check the battery. - Make certain the battery retainers on both sides of the truck are properly installed. - See that all wheels are in good condition. - Clean the twist grips. - Check that both forks are straight and not cracked or badly worn. - See that the load backrest is in place and fastened, if your truck has that option. - Look under the truck for signs of hydraulic leaks. - Try the horn. - Make sure the power disconnect works. - Check that all controls work smoothly.
+- Make sure batteries are charged.
+Check water level in serviceable batteries and see that vent caps are in place.
+Don't use an open flame to check the batteries. - Inspect battery cables and connectors for damage or corrosion. - See that all wheels are in good condition. - Clean the control handle. - Check that both forks are straight and not cracked or badly worn. - See that the load backrest is in place and secure, if your truck has that option. - Check under the truck for signs of hydraulic leaks. - Test the horn. - Make certain all controls work smoothly.

-2. Test drive your truck in an uncongested area.
+2. Test your truck in an uncongested area.

-- Try all the hydraulic functions. - Check the steering. - Operate the truck slowly in both directions. - Operate through the full speed range in both forward and reverse. - Check braking distance in forward and reverse.
+- Test the hydraulic functions. - Check the steering. - Operate the truck slowly in both directions. - Operate through the full speed range in both forward and reverse. - Check braking distance in forward and reverse.
 Load size and floor conditions can affect these distances. - Know the distance it takes to stop before you start working.
 If the braking distance is too long to stop safely, don't use the truck.